 You will be required to pay a $65 non-refundable application fee prior to application submission.
 Accepted methods of payment include credit/debit cards and electronic checks.
 The application fee is waived for all U.S. Military and U.S. Veteran applicants.

 You are required to submit an official transcript from each college or university you attended.

 U.S. Transcripts - U.S. institutions may send official transcripts electronically or in a sealed envelope (no exceptions).

-Foreign Transcripts - Must be submitted n their original version, in English, with a GPA listed on a 4.0 scale and with credits comparable to SU credits.
+International Transcripts - Must be submitted in their original version, in English, with a GPA listed on a 4.0 scale and with credits comparable to SU credits.
 Otherwise, a professional course-by-course evaluation of all foreign academic transcript(s) is required.
 This professional evaluation will determine your academic level within the American system of education.
-The prospective student will be required to pay the cost associated with obtaining the evaluation.
-The cost of a course-by-course evaluation is approximately U.S. $100 to $150.
+The prospective student will be required to pay the cost associated with obtaining the evaluation (cost determined by agency).
+Agencies that hold membership with the National Association of Credential Evaluation Services, Inc. are recognized by Maryland State Department of Education.
+For a current list of members, please visit www.naces.org.
 Chinese applicants are required to provide an evaluation from the China Academic Degree and Graduate Education Development Center (CDGDC).

 SU Transcripts - Currently, or previously enrolled SU students do not need to request their SU transcripts from the Registrar.

 All paper transcripts should be sent to: Office of Graduate Studies, 1101 Camden Avenue, Salisbury, MD 21801.

 Letters of recommendation are handled via an online recommendation system which is part of our online application.
 Be sure to check with your program of study as to how many recommendations are required.
 On page four of the application you will be asked for the following information:

 Name of recommender(s).
 (Check with your program of choice to see how many letters are required.)